Hungarian Vizsla breeder in Norfolk

 When puppies are born they are still growing and developing.
 Their eyes are sealed shut and so are ears.
 They can suckle, and their noses smell where mums boobies are.
 They need to be kept very warm, and quiet.

 They do not crave for human attention for the first two weeks as all they want is mum.
 The Vizsla grows rapidly, and by 3 weeks look like little puppies.
+Suddenly they start to enjoy being picked up by us, and we develop a close bond.
 By 4 weeks they are growing cuter by the day.
 Around 4 weeks we can introduce toys, and they can bite them, suck them and push them around with their noses.
+By week 5 they are ready to be viewed by the pawparents.
+They are stronger, and look like little puppies.
+You can meet mother dog and father dog if we have father dog.
+This is the most exciting of times for you.
+By week 6 they are running about outside on our patio and we take them into the gardens.
+They can play and amble about, interact with the other dogs and cats.
+It is at this point we can start to see characters develop.

-I can not imagine any other way to rear puppies as they require absolute all round supervision, but also because their social aspects are changing.
+I can not imagine any other way to rear puppies as they require absolute all round supervision, but also because their social aspects are changing as they grow.
 Handling is important, and hearing of sounds.
 The fire work CD, babies crying, train stations noises, etc is all important.
 Puppies learn to live around us, and it teaches them manners as well.

 The start in life gives them a blank canvas and when you collect the puppy you go into life with a puppy whose had the right start, and you can then build on experiences and have a well adjusted puppy in society.

 I provide a lot of toys, treats, games for them to get used to new things.
 Sounds of the vacuum cleaner, TV, music, and in todays world hearing doorbells, vehicle noises, and our other animals.
 Cat, small dogs, chickens and turkeys.
-My mother meets all the puppies and she is 89 and my grandson who will be six soon also gets to have puppy cuddles if he visits.
-Our puppies are handled so much it makes them bomb proof.
+My young grandson will visit occasionally and have puppy cuddles.
+I have fabulous photos of him with the puppies but his parents wishes are he is not put on the internet for obvious reasons.
+I can assure you the way we rear our babies makes them bomb proof.

 WE CHOOSE YOUR PUPPY